visgl/deck.gl/docs/api-reference/carto/quadbin-heatmap-tile-layer.md

 # QuadbinHeatmapTileLayer (Experimental)

-`QuadbinHeatmapTileLayer` is a layer for visualizing tiled data described using the [Quadbin Spatial Index](https://docs.carto.com/data-and-analysis/analytics-toolbox-for-bigquery/key-concepts/spatial-indexes#quadbin) using a heatmap.
+`QuadbinHeatmapTileLayer` is a layer for visualizing tiled data indexed with a [Quadbin Spatial Index](https://docs.carto.com/data-and-analysis/analytics-toolbox-for-bigquery/key-concepts/spatial-indexes#quadbin) using a heatmap.

 ## Usage